martinlindhe/subtitles/README.md

 Subber is a cli tool and library for reading, writing and manipulating .srt subtitle files written in Go

 ### Features

 - Processes .srt and .ssa subtitles
-- Generates a cleaned up .srt
+- Cleans up the captions
+- Optionally remove html tags or fix capitalization
-- Outputs utf8 text
+- Outputs utf8 subtitle in the popular .srt format

 ### Why?